christopher-millward/mailer-service/README.md

 ## General Overview

 This is a lightweight email-sending service built with TypeScript, Node.js, and Express.
 It uses the `nodemailer` library and the SMTP protocol to handle secure, automated email sending.
-The purpose of this service is to provide a reliable API endpoint that allows developers to automate email workflows in their applications.
+The purpose of this service is to provide an API endpoint that allows developers to automate email workflows in their applications.

 For example, if a user creates a custom intake form, this endpoint can be reached to send a confirmation email to the form's submitter upon form submission.